christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 10. **Lived Practice Over Theory** — Everything points toward action, documentation, reflection, and next iteration.

-11. **System Interface as Documentation Instrument** — The Practitioner Log Interface is not a conversational assistant; it is a structured documentation tool that ensures systematic capture of learning through repeatable, liminal-voiced dialogue.
+11. **System Interface as Documentation Instrument** — The System Interface is not a conversational assistant; it is a structured documentation tool that ensures systematic capture of learning through repeatable, liminal-voiced dialogue.

 12. **Liminal Facilitation as Character** — The book operates at the threshold and teaches practitioners to navigate threshold crossing as both method and transformation, with every crossing archived through systematic documentation.

+13. **Prompt Distinct from Log Command** — The Prompt guides manifestation; the Log Command initiates documentation.
+These are separate operations serving different functions in the practice.

 ---

 ## Part XI: Chapter Architecture Integration Example

-### Full Chapter Section with Conversational Log Protocol Integration
+### Full Chapter Section with Structured Dialogue Protocol Integration

 **[Conceptual Foundation - Liminal-Technical Exposition]**